Puppygames/thjson/README.md

             ]
         }

 That's not the "definitive" way to do it but it's what the example listener does.
-That's about it really.

-Cas :)
+Finally I've added a way to handle binary data markup.
+You can now encode binary data as Base64, tagged in back-apostrophes or whatever they're called on a single line:

+	base641:`YW55IGNhcm5hbCBwbGVhcw`
+	base642:`YW55IGNhcm5hbCBwbGVhc3U`
+	base643:`YW55IGNhcm5hbCBwbGVhc3Vy`
+	base644:`YW55IGNhcm5hbCBwbGVhcw==`
+	base645:`YW55IGNhcm5hbCBwbGVhc3U=`
+	base646:`YW55IGNhcm5hbCBwbGVhc3Vy`

+Or if you've got a lot of binary data, you can use multiline - but be aware there are no escapes in multiline binary data.
+Although you can add comments in it, if you're basically insane:

+	multilineBase64test:
+	  <<<
+	  abcdefghijklmnopqrstuvwxyz
+	  ABCDEFGHIJKLMNOPQRSTUVWXYZ
+	  0123456789+/
+	  >>>